inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 # RDF Vocabulary Guidelines

 ## Overview
-The ultimate goal of this documentation is to provide a professional, cohesive set of general guidelines for anyone wishing to create, extend or maintain RDF vocabularies.
+The goal of this documentation is to suggest a cohesive set of rules for anyone wishing to create, extend and/or maintain RDF vocabularies.
 It borrows extensively from existing (and continually evolving) research in this space, but aims to provide a one-stop-shop for anyone looking for current industry best practices in relation to RDF vocabulary design.

 ## The Inrupt Artifact Generator

-Although multiple attempts have been made at producing RDF vocabulary guidelines (and we link to a number of examples below), a fundamental problem is that these guidelines are generally written in academic papers, or described in prose, and therefore not machine-readable or enforceable.
+Although multiple attempts have been made at producing RDF vocabulary guidelines (see links in the [Existing research / guidelines section](#existing-research--guidelines) below), a fundamental problem is that these guidelines are generally written in academic papers, or described in prose, and therefore not machine-readable or enforceable.

-One nice consequence of Inrupt having an [Artifact Generator]() is that if a vocabulary is explicitly declared as being of a specific type, then our generator can enforce a number of these guidelines automatically (e.g. all Classes and Properties must provide `rdfs:label` and `rdfs:comment` values, in at least English) before generating source-code artifacts that contain programming-language constants for the terms contained in that vocabulary.
+One nice consequence of Inrupt having an [Artifact Generator]() is that if a vocabulary is explicitly declared as being of a specific type, then our generator can enforce a number of rules automatically before generating source-code that contains consistent programming artifacts for the terms contained in an RDF vocabulary.
+For example, all Classes and Properties must provide `rdfs:label` and `rdfs:comment` values, in at least English.

 ## Existing research / guidelines